aramis-lab/clinicadl/docs/Installation.md

 ```

 !!! success
-    Congratulations, you have installed Clinica!
+    Congratulations, you have installed ClinicaDL!
 At this point, you can try the
     basic `clinicadl -h` command and get the help screen:
     ```Text
     (ClinicaDL)$ clinicadl -h